-Let’s say you have a set of defined metrics, living happily in vetted dashboards and data apps.
+Let’s say you have a set of defined metrics living happily in vetted dashboards and data apps.
 But there are always those times when you have to “pull some numbers real quick” for the board or executives.
 Doing so is a headache if your metrics are pre-aggregated in models.
-Producing a report which should take minutes, takes hours and hundreds of lines of code to reproduce metrics from your model.
+Producing a report that should take minutes ends up taking hours and hundreds of lines of code to reproduce metrics from your model.

-On the Deepnote end, the team can run SQL queries directly on the top of the source tables in the Snowflake warehouse using Deepnote’s SQL blocks, and create visualizations rapidly with native charting blocks.
+On the Deepnote end, the team can run SQL queries directly on the top of the source tables in its Snowflake warehouse using Deepnote’s SQL blocks and create visualizations rapidly with native chart blocks.

-SQL blocks in Deepnote now support “dbt-SQL”, allowing you to query your metrics and models defined in dbt.
+👉 SQL blocks in Deepnote now support “dbt SQL,” allowing you to query metrics and models defined in dbt.

-Adopting the Semantic Layer with Deepnote notebooks helped the Slido data team drive efficiency, reduce time-to-insight, and free up the time of analytics engineers for more strategic work.
+Adopting the Semantic Layer with Deepnote notebooks helped the Slido data team drive efficiency, reduce time to insight, and free up analytics engineers for more strategic work.

-Use case 2: Mixing historical & predictive reporting
+Use case #2: Mixing historical reporting & predictive analytics

 BI tools and dashboards offer an ideal medium to get a quick grasp of the current state.
 But they top out quickly if you want to dig in or predict what’s ahead.